-Human resource (HR) management (sometimes referred to as personnel management) includes the overall responsibility for recruitment, selection, appraisal, staff development and training, understanding and implementing employment legislation and welfare.
+Human resource (HR) management includes the overall responsibility for recruitment, selection, appraisal, staff development and training, understanding and implementing employment legislation and welfare.

 HR managers may have responsibility for workforce planning or work for one or more directorates (for example surgery, day care or accident and emergency) where they will provide HR support and advice to the general manager responsible for that directorate.
 This might involve advising on the redeployment of staff from a ward that is closing or advertising strategies for the recruitment of new staff.
 HR managers may have a responsibility for a particular group of staff such as all medical staff working within an NHS trust.

-Some senior HR managers (for example assistant directors of HR) will have broad areas of responsibility, such as operations or training, development and recruitment, and implementing national initiatives.
+Some senior HR managers will have broad areas of responsibility, such as operations or training, development and recruitment, and implementing national initiatives.

 There are a variety of job roles and job titles in this area of management.
 Here are some examples of job roles.

-Divisional human resources manager working within a university hospitals NHS trust.
-One of four HR managers, providing strategic development and leadership support to the Modernisation Agenda.
-Managing a team of 16 and budget of £766,000 the postholder would be expected to ensure that communication between colleagues flowed freely, knowledge was shared and skills fine-tuned.
-The employer would require the postholder to have operational experience in a progressive HR function, at least part of which has been gained at an operational level in the NHS, and to hold an appropriate human resources qualification.
+Your employer would require you to have operational experience in a progressive HR function, at least part of which has been gained at an operational level in the NHS, and to hold an appropriate human resources qualification.

 Staff working in medical staffing roles may be required to have attended courses provided by the National Association of Medical Personnel Specialists (NAMPS).
-These courses are available at Foundation ("Understanding Medical Staffing") and Advanced Management level.
+These courses are available at Foundation and Advanced Management level.

 The Foundation course is aimed at newly appointed staff with limited experience.
 The course covers day-to-day essential knowledge and information required to do the job.
 The Advanced course is aimed at those staff with experience or in a senior post, covering the more complex areas of the job.
 NAMPS also has a newsletter and runs conferences for members.